chimechallenge/chime-utils/README.md

 And related CLI commands: <br>
 - `chime-utils dgen` <br>
-    - for generating and downloading CHiME-8 data.
+    - generates and downloads CHiME-8 data.
 - `chime-utils lhotse-prep` <br>
-    - for preparing CHiME-8 data in lhotse manifests (which can be then converted to Kaldi and ESPNet compatible ones).
+    - prepares CHiME-8 data lhotse manifests (which can be then converted to Kaldi and ESPNet compatible ones).
 - `chime-utils speechbrain-prep` <br>
-    - for preparing
+    - prepares CHiME-8 data Speechbrain-style JSON format.
 - `chime-utils score` <br>
-    - scripts used for official scoring
+    - scripts used for official scoring.

 Hereafter we describe each command/function in detail.